-Net interest margin for the year ended December 31, 2021 remained unchanged compared to the prior year as a result of improved spreads offset by a decline from the impact of equity financing.
-The impact of equity financing is reduced in a lower interest rate environment, which has stabilized at lower rates since June 2020.
+Net interest margin for the year ended December 31, 2022, declined slightly compared to the prior year as a result of lower spreads offset by an increase from the impact of equity financing.
+The impact of equity financing is strengthened in a higher interest rate environment.
 Equity financing represents the benefit of non-interest bearing funding.
-We estimate funding actions contributed 14 basis points to the interest rate spread in 2021, compared to 15 and 12 basis points in 2020 and 2019, respectively.